BimoNiroha/BimoNiroha/journal/dev-notes.md

 * Consider implementing a CI/CD pipeline for automated testing and deployment.
 * Explore adding unit tests for core functionalities and integration tests for module interactions.

+- Consider adding a CONTRIBUTING.md file to guide potential contributors.
+- Explore CI/CD integration for automated testing and deployment.